NEW ZEALAND – FALL 3-WEEK: NOVEMBER-DECEMBER 2017

 All students on the trip must enroll in “Kiwi Contentment,” a one-credit-hour introduction course, during the Fall 2017 12-Week session.
 Students are responsible for obtaining a passport, passport fees, and personal expenses.

 - Estimated cost: $6,100 (includes round-trip airfare, transportation within country, accommodations, meals, and admission fees)

-- Application Deadline: March 8, 2017; $75 non-refundable fee due upon receipt of application.
+- Application Deadline: THE DEADLINE HAS PASSED FOR APPLICATION; A $75 non-refundable fee is due upon receipt of application.
 This fee is used to pay for processing costs, an International Student Identity Card, passport holder, and luggage tags.